 Whistle-Blowing Policy has been formalised for employees and public to raise genuine concerns about possible improprieties in matters of financial reporting, compliance and other malpractices.
 Code of Ethics and Conduct was established which stipulating the sound principles that will guide the Watta Group staff in discharging their duties.
+Anti-Corruption & Anti-Bribery Policy has also been established, setting out the practice of upholding high levels of personal and professional values in Watta Group's business transactions, interactions and decisions.

-The Board Charter, Whistle-Blowing Policy and Code of Ethics and Conduct are accessible through the Company's website at www.watta.com.my.
+The Board Charter, Whistle-Blowing Policy, Code of Ethics and Conduct, and Anti-Corruption & Anti-Bribery Policy are accessible through the Company's website at www.watta.com.my.